ConnorBaker/aws-ec2-spot-instance-provisioner/README.md

 ## About

-The Terraform configuration provided here was originally intended to easily spin up a bare-metal arm64 instance on AWS running NixOS.
-This is useful to people that want to make changes to nixpkgs but don't necessarily have arm64 devices to test on.
+The scripts in `scripts` provision an EC2 spot instance in Ohio (which generally has the lowest costs of all the EC2 spot instances in the US) running Amazon Linux 2022.
+They:

+1. Create a RAM-disk using TMPFS at `/nix`
+2. Install nix (so it lives on the RAM-disk)
+3. Enable nix's experimental features and unfree packages
+4. Install `htop` and `git` with `nix profile`
+5. Create a RAM-disk using TMPFS in the home directory

+The scripts create logs of these actions.

-The script is meant to be run on the EC2 instance.
-It updates NixOS and builds (runs) the tests the NixOS Hadoop module offers, logging everything.
-If something were to fail, it destroys the infrastructure it provisioned to avoid excess bills.
+The scripts should be run from the root directory (i.e., `./scripts/build-instance.sh`)

+If a script were to fail, it should destroy the infrastructure it provisioned to avoid excess bills.

-Since testing NixOS modules requires the use of `/dev/kvm`, by and large the Terraform configuration should be provided with an `instance_type` ending in `.metal`.
+*I am not responsible for any costs incurred through the use of these scripts.*

+### Note on testing NixOS modules

+Testing NixOS modules requires the use of `/dev/kvm`, which are only available on `instance_type`s ending in `.metal`.
+If you wish to test NixOS modules, you can use `./scripts/own-instance-kvm.sh` to set the proper permissions after running `./scripts/build-instance.sh`, but you must make sure to change `./terraform/terraform.tfvars`.

-### Usage
+## Usage

 Hop into a new shell with the tools you'll need by running `nix develop`.

-Create an SSH key and provision and update an instance by running `build-instance.sh`.

-Create a ramdisk, a local nix store on the ramdisk, and build Hadoop's NixOS tests by running `run-tests.sh`.

-If any part of `build-instance.sh` or `run-tests.sh` fails, it should destroy the infrastructure that has been created to avoid excess billing.

-The infrastructure can also manually be destroyed by running `terraform -chdir=terraform destroy -auto-approve`.
+Create the instance with `./scripts/build-instance.sh`.
+The script ends by printing the command to connect to the instance.

+Destroy the instance with `./scripts/destroy-instance.sh`.